AUTHOR SPOTLIGHT

 Selah:

-Frederick, thank you for your honesty and your heart.
+Frederick, thank you for your honesty and insight.

 Frederick: